Welcome to Week 12 Start ‘Em, Sit ‘Em.

 FLEX Plays

 D.J.
-Moore, Keenan Allen, and Rome Odunze – With six teams out on a bye, this trio is on the board as low-end WR3/FLEX options.
+Moore and Rome Odunze – With six teams out on a bye, this trio is on the board as low-end WR3/FLEX options.
 In their eight games together, Moore (52) and Allen (51) are co-leading the Bears in targets followed by Odunze (43).
 On a per-game basis, Moore is the WR43 (10.9), Allen is WR68 (8.8), and Odunze the WR80 (7.6) in fantasy points per game.
 In their first game with interim OC Thomas Brown, we saw Moore operate around the line of scrimmage (0.9-yard average depth of target) while Odunze (11.3-yard aDOT) stretched the field.
 The simplified passing offense resulted in Williams having his best catchable throw rate (81%) out of any game this season.
 The Vikings allow +5.1 schedule-adjusted FPG above average to wide receivers (fourth-most).

 Sit ‘Em